grantcarthew/notes-google-cloud-architect/Management.md

 * gsutil: Manage storage.
 * bq: Interacting with BigQuery.

+_Note that gsutil is a seperate utility because it also interacts with AWS S3 buckets._

 ## RESTful APIs

 APIs need to be enabled before they can be used.
 Enable through the APIs and Services interface.